 I have to confess!
 I have and always had an affection for analog systems (paper-based productivity) using them for various purposes (ideas and thoughts recording, drawing, note-taking, etc.), even before the period a portable or mobile device became available in the market.

 Analog Systems – Paper-Based Productivity Systems Of Use

-As far as I can remember myself, I used pens and papers (notebooks, sheets, post-it notes, etc) for recording either the things to be done or the things to be remembered later on.
-And for long time the paper productivity is always an indispensable part of my toolbox, even when more elaborated digital tools came forth.
+As far as I can remember myself, I used pens and papers (notebooks, sheets, post-it notes, etc.) for recording either the things to be done or the things to be remembered later on.
+And for a long time, the paper productivity is always an indispensable part of my toolbox, even when more elaborated digital tools came forth.

-So, I’m always on watch for systems that make my life more easier and especially for systems that can implemented easily, effortlessly and integrated in your normal workflow.
+So, I’m always on the watch for systems that make my life more easier and especially for systems that can be implemented easily, effortlessly and integrated into your normal workflow.

 Bullet Journal (Paper-Based Productivity System)

 One of such analog system, I became aware of, lately, is the Bullet Journal.

 Bullet Journal is a paper-based productivity system can easily be implemented in every notebook (even though the author proposed the Moleskine series of notebooks!)

 If you like the paper-based productivity or if want to use pen and paper as main idea capture and task management, or if you use an effective system for notes-taking, Bullet Journal is a tool that definitely you should look at.